OutThisLife/NWS-WP/README.md

       array(
         'name' => 'Title',
-        'id' => 'title', # This is the $variable name 'type' => 'text', # Available types are text, textarea and select with another options array ),
+        'id' => 'title', # This is the $variable name 'type' => 'text', # Available types are text, textarea, checkbox and select with another options array ),

       array(